ashleychontos/pySYD/docs/extra.rst

 #.
 What can I do to change how the echelle plot looks?

 	To smooth the echelle diagram via interpolation, use the ``--ie`` flag.
 You can also smooth the echelle diagram by specifying a box filter in muHz using the ``--se`` flag (ie. ``--se 5``).
 Another option is to change the width (dnu modulus) and height (frequency) of the axes by specifying ``--xe`` and ``--ye``.
 Lastly, there's also an option to change the clip value with ``--ce``.

+******
+Vision
+******

+There has been a growing interest from the broader astronomy community, recognizing the utility in the application of asteroseismology.

+We recognized the very straightforward solution to this problem -- take one of the closed-source pipelines that is benchmarked to *Kepler* legacy results and translate it to an open-source language, thus killing two birds with one stone.
+We also saw it as an *opportunity* to establish the much-needed connection with non-expert astronomers that recognize the utility of asteroseismology.

+Therefore the initial vision of this project was intended to be a direct translation of the IDL-based ``SYD`` pipeline, which has been extensively used to measure asteroseismic parameters for many *Kepler* stars and tested against other closed-source pipelines.
+While many of the resident experts are still clinging to their IDL, there was a gap growing between experts and new incoming students, the latter who typically possess some basic `Python` knowledge. for mentoring new or younger students -- most of them coming in with some basic `Python` knowledge.
+This was actually the best thing that could've happened for us because it was basically like having our own beta testers, which has ultimately helped make pySYD even better than it already was!